roshanlam/SpotMusicGen/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Hasn't there been a time when you listened to song but didn't want to do the work to put that song on your spotify playlist.
-Cause that happened to me and I wanted to slove it and does is my solution.
-What SpotMusicGen does is that it takes all of the liked songs from your youtube channel and generates a spotify playlist.
+Cause that happened to me and I wanted to slove it and this is my solution.
+What SpotMusicGen does is it takes all of the liked songs from your youtube channel and generates a spotify playlist.

 ### Built With